nganesh197/website_workshop/README.md

 Think of index.html as the home page and where a user will typically arrive to when clicking on your website URL.

 ## Make edits
+1. Open up your code edtior
+2. Open up your repository in the code editor
+3. All design/aesthetics components of the website is in the style.css
+4. All of the conten reside in each of the html files.
+5. The javascript files deal with adding in the webpage's navigation and footer content into the HTML file and allowing for the mobile navigation bar to open and close properly.
+6. Once an edit has been, please save the file.

 ## Deploying website on localhost
+To view the changes on the website on your computer, go either via your File Explorer or where your website repository is located and click on the index.html page.
+Technically this counts as deploying on your local machine/localhost/computer (these three terms in our case mean the same thing).

+## Update your online repository
+Changes made on your computer will not update what is on GitHub.
 ## Useful commands/shortcuts